dodge23/tracker/README.md

 # tracker
-This will help to osint  inforamtion from the user input.
+This will help to osint  information from the user input.